zjipsen/text-search/README.md

 second dictionary:
 postID : ( full text ) // make the object a class eventually

-DOWNLOAD STAGE:

-download the first 1 pages and add the content as described above. (later, 400 pages)

-SEARCH PHASE:
+SEARCH:

 1. lookup all keywords
-2. intersection of return sets
+2. intersection (or union, based on arguments) of return sets
-3. get more details
-4. return links + full text
+3. return links + post text

-boy......is this html hard to parse lmao i need a filterable attribute on the tag objects that get returned by beautifulSoup. does....anyone have that